PeteHaitch/methtuple/README.md

 For a rough indication of performance, here are the results for processing approximately 40,000,000 100bp paired-end reads from chr1 of a 20-30x coverage whole-genome methylC-seq experiment of human data.
 This analysis used a single AMD Opteron 6276 CPU (2.3GHz) on a shared memory system.

 #### `-m 2`

-Memory usage peaked at 1.9GB and the running time was approximately 4.5 hours.
+Memory usage peaked at 1.9GB and the running time was approximately 5 hours.

+#### `-m 2 --all-combinations`

+Memory usage peaked at 7GB and the running time was approximately 5.5 hours.

+Use of the `--all-combinations` flag creates all possible m-tuples, including non-neighbouring ones.
+This produces many more m-tuples and so increases the memory usage.

 #### `-m 5`

-Memory usage peaked at 1.5GB and the running time was approximately 4 hours.
+Memory usage peaked at 1.5GB and the running time was approximately 4.3 hours.

 ### Helper script

 I frequently work with large, coordinate-sorted `BAM` files.
 To speed up the extraction of m-tuples, I use a simple parallelisation strategy with [GNU parallel](http://www.gnu.org/software/parallel/).
 The idea is to split the `BAM` file into chromosome-level `BAM` files, process each chromosome-level `BAM` separately and then recombine these chromosome-level files into a genome-level file.
-The script `helper_scripts/run_comethylation.sh` implements this strategy; simply edit the key variables in this script or adapt it to your own needs.
-Please check the requirements listed in `helper_scripts/run_comethylation.sh`.
+The script `helper_scripts/run_methtuple.sh` implements this strategy; simply edit the key variables in this script or adapt it to your own needs.
+Please check the requirements listed in `helper_scripts/run_methtuple.sh`.

 #### Warnings

 * __WARNING__: This simple strategy uses as many cores as there are chromosomes.
 This can result in __very__ large memory usage, depending on the value of `-m`, and may cause problems if you have more chromosomes than available cores.
-* __WARNING__: The script `tabulate_hist.R` must be in the same directory as `run_comethylation.sh`
+* __WARNING__: The script `tabulate_hist.R` must be in the same directory as `run_methtuple.sh`

 ### Advanced usage

-A full list of options is available by running `comethylation --help`:
+A full list of options is available by running `methtuple --help`:

 ```
-usage: comethylation [options] <in.bam>
+usage: methtuple [options] <in.bam>
-Please run 'comethylation -h' for a full list of options.
+Please run 'methtuple -h' for a full list of options.

 Extract methylation patterns at m-tuples of methylation loci from the aligned
 reads of a bisulfite-sequencing experiment.
 Currently only supports BAM files